 David attended counselling on a weekly basis: he began to make sense of what happened when he used drugs.
 He used drugs to feel ok about himself and to feel comfortable around others in social situations.
 Initially, this worked, but he realised that over time, his ability to concentrate diminished, he had difficulty in sleeping and had intrusive and paranoid thoughts that others wished him harm.

-Counselling Outcomes: Through the process of psychotherapy, David began to build his life without using drugs.
-He continued to attend his psychiatrist and over time reduced the dosage of his medication.
-While he lost some friends due to his earlier erratic behaviour, he was began to find ways to connect with others via his interest in football and tennis.
+Through the process of psychotherapy, David began to build his life without using drugs.
+He continued to attend his psychiatrist and over time, reducing the dosage of his medication.
+While he lost some friends due to his earlier erratic behaviour, he began to find ways to connect with others via his interest in football and tennis.
 He gained confidence in his ability to mix socially without drugs and began to engage with life.